We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

-Kristy: This is the first one that falls into my favorite genre and make most authentic.
+Kristy: This is the first one that falls into my favorite genre and makes the most authentic.
 I fell in love with TV show and is the basis of my research.
 There’s a lot you can do with it such as the crazy yellow fog in the show, we can mimic that on the field.

-And something else I enjoyed in producing this are the props are very different.
+And something else I enjoyed in producing this is the props are very different.
 The cure for the reapers is an example.
 The flag stations are redesigned following the show concept.
 There are no flags in the show, but the flags follow each clan’s icon.
 We have a lot of flags in the game, but I can’t give that part away before the event begins.

 DangerMan: Yeah, how do paintball guns work into all of this with no technology?